Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

 Notice in particular that the bound given by Gershgorin circle theorem becomes tight only in the limit $N\to\infty$, since we get

-\begin{proposition}[Required height of \(\mathrm{E}^2\mathrm{I}\) column for winner-takes-all] Consider a cortical column with \(l \in \mathbb N\) layers under inhibitory compensation and synaptic matrix as given in \eqref{eq: W_cortical_col}.
-Let each \(\mathrm{E}^2\mathrm{I}\) unit comprising the cortical column have parameters such that the minimum separation of the inputs for lateral inhibition is \( \updelta\).
-Assume that the desired precision of the cortical column for WTA is \(\upepsilon < \updelta\).
+\begin{proposition}[Required height of $\mathrm{E}^{2}$-$\mathrm{I}$ column for WTA] Consider an E$^{2}$-I column with \(l \in \mathbb N\) layers under inhibitory compensation and synaptic matrix as given in \eqref{eq: W_cortical_col}.
+Let each E$^{2}$-I unit comprising the E$^{2}$-I column have parameters such that the minimum separation of the inputs for lateral inhibition is \( \updelta\).
+Assume that the desired precision of the E$^{2}$-I column for WTA is \(\upepsilon < \updelta\).
 Then, it must hold that

-and the cortical column achieves full WTA for input means within the range defined in Theorem~\ref{thm: norm-u}. \end{proposition} \begin{proof} Since it is given that the input signals have a separation of \(2\upepsilon < 2 \updelta\), the first layer will not achieve full WTA.
+and the E$^{2}$-I column achieves full WTA for input means within the range defined in Corollary~\ref{cor:umean_range}.

+\end{proposition} \begin{proof} Since it is given that the input signals have a separation of \(\upepsilon < \updelta\), the first layer will not achieve full WTA.
 Instead, using the equilibrium equations, and the fact the input means are compensated against,

-Let \(2\upepsilon^{(1)}\) be the separation in the inputs to the second layer.
+Let \(\upepsilon^{(1)}\) be the separation in the inputs to the second layer.
 Then,

 For \(L\) layers, this is compounded multiplicatively, and we get that

 where \(\upepsilon^{(\mathrm{L}-1)}\) is the half-separation in the inputs to the \(\mathrm{L}\)-th layer.
 To achieve proper WTA phenomenology, we need to impose the condition